This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A well child visit

-when your child sees a healthcare provider to prevent health problems.
-It is a different type of visit than when your child sees a healthcare provider because he is sick.
+is when your child sees a healthcare provider to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
-Your child should have regular well child visits from birth to 17 years.
+Your child should have regular well child visits from birth to 18 years.